Estate Planning For All Stages Of Life

 Choosing to create a will or set up trusts depends on your unique goals.
-Attorney Tibble will strive to understand exactly what you hope to achieve as you build your estate plan.
-Once he gets to know your needs, he will guide you through the process and help you create a tailor-made road map for the future of your assets.
+I will strive to understand exactly what you hope to achieve as you build your estate plan.
+Once I get to know your needs, I will guide you through the process and help you create a tailor-made road map for the future of your assets.
 When it comes to determining if a will or a trust is right for you, it’s important to understand several key differences between these two documents:

 - Privacy: A will is a public document, while a trust is private and not accessible through probate court.